+- Areawide Lygus management

+- Neonicotinoid alternatives in tomato

 - Dacthal (dimethyl tetrachloroterephthalate, DCPA) alternatives in Brassica and onion crops

-- Neonicotinoid alternatives in tomato
+- Paraquat alternatives

-- Lygus management in cotton
+- Areawide rodent management

-- Fumigant alternatives

-Projects will typically include all the following elements:
+BIFS projects typically include all the following elements:

 - 1. On-farm demonstration/evaluation of an innovative, biologically based farming system that employs SPM strategies; - 2.
 A collaborative outreach effort for sharing technical information about the farming system with growers, PCAs, commodity groups, and others engaged in pest management, and; - 3.
 An organized program for monitoring key biological and economic variables to inform on-farm decision making and evaluate project success.